Atmospheric-Composition-Analysis-Group/Getting-Started/source/tips_for_pleiades.rst

     * Add :code:`sup` to your :code:`$PATH`.
 For example, if your :code:`sup` is located at :code:`$HOME/bin/sup`, then add :code:`export PATH=$PATH:$HOME/bin` to :code:`.bash_profile` and :code:`lsf-conf.rc`
     * The command of :code:`sup shiftc` will expire every 604800s.
 We can check by using such as :code:`sup shiftc --status --state=run` on Compute1 home node
+    * Transferring outside NASA system needs to be initiated from remote cluster, i.e., using :code:`sup shiftc` on remote cluster to transfer files from/to NASA system

 * Transferrring between Compute1 and NASA by batch jobs